Mookie Betts Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Yankees pitching staff ranks seventh in MLB.

+- German (3-3) gets the starting nod for the Yankees in his 11th start of the season.
+He has a 3.98 ERA in 54 1/3 innings pitched, with 53 strikeouts.

-- The right-hander's last time out came on Sunday against the San Diego Padres, when he threw six innings, surrendering five earned runs while allowing four hits.
+- In his most recent time out on Tuesday against the Seattle Mariners, the righty tossed 6 1/3 innings, giving up four earned runs while surrendering seven hits.

+- In 10 games this season, the 30-year-old has amassed a 3.98 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .179 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.